 Although the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and International Normalized Ratio (INR) and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 genetic variants improves health outcomes.
 Genetic testing may help predict the initial warfarin dose within the first week of warfarin treatment, but the evidence, including several meta-analyses of randomized controlled trials, does not provide consistent evidence for the conclusion that clinically relevant outcomes, such as bleeding rates or thromboembolism, are improved.
 Therefore, genotyping for variants to predict initial warfarin dose is considered investigational.

 Pharmacogenetic Testing of CYP2C9 and VKORC1 Alleles for Warfarin

-The group determined that the analytical validity of these tests has been met, and there is strong evidence to support association between these genetic variants and therapeutic dose of warfarin.
-However, there is insufficient evidence, at this time, to recommend for or against routine CYP2C9 and VKORC1 testing in warfarin-naive patients.
-Prospective clinical trials are needed that provide direct evidence of the benefits, disadvantages, and costs associated with this testing in the setting of initial warfarin dosing.
+The 2008 policy statement concluded: "There is insufficient evidence, at this time, to recommend for or against routine CYP2C9 and VKORC1 testing in warfarin-naive patients.
+Prospective clinical trials are needed that provide direct evidence of the benefits, disadvantages, and costs associated with this testing in the setting of initial warfarin dosing."